hasura/graphql-engine/docs/graphql/core/guides/postgres/import-data.rst

 .. _postgres_import_data_from_csv:

-Import data from csv into database
+Import data from CSV into Postgres
 ===================================

 .. contents:: Table of contents